kilean20/ML_blog/GP4Optim/GP4Optim.md

 The Bayesian framework enables us to naturally incorporate such low accuracy data in terms of prior: we can use either GP or NN to build a prior model from the low accuracy data.

+### 3.1.
+Assumed (roughly estimated) prior

-Assuming, we have roughly estimated prior, we try again the 6D problem (as in the previous section). (see details from [here](./CurseOfDim/GP6D_wPrior.ipynb)) The following plot shows the assumed prior where the difference of the prior from ground true is modeled by a collection of randomly initialized NNs.
+Assuming, we have roughly estimated prior, we try again the 6D problem (as in the previous section). (see details from [here](./CurseOfDim/GP6D_wPrior.ipynb)) The following plot visualize (slice view) the assumed prior where the difference of the prior from ground true is modeled by a collection of randomly initialized NNs.
 <p align="center">
   <img src="./wPrior/Prior_6D_SliceView.png" width="300" />
 </p>